 Some of the Stone family moved to Ireland, but this topic is not covered in this excerpt.
 Another 33 words(2 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Discovered in the immigration and passenger lists were a number of people bearing the name Stone:

-Stone Settlers in the United States in the 17th Century
+Stone Settlers in United States in the 17th Century

-Stone Settlers in the United States in the 18th Century
+Stone Settlers in United States in the 18th Century